 On March 30, 2016, Eagle Shipping, as borrower, and certain of its subsidiaries that are guarantors under the Exit Financing Facility, as guarantors, entered into an Amended and Restated First Lien Loan Agreement (the "A&R First Lien Loan Agreement") with the lenders thereunder (the "First Lien Lenders") and ABN AMRO Capital USA LLC, as agent and security trustee for the lenders.
-The A&R First Lien Loan Agreement amends and restates the Exit Financing Facility in its entirety, providing for Eagle Shipping to be the borrower in the place of the Company, and further provides for a waiver of any and all events of default occurring as a result of the voluntary OFAC Disclosure (as defined below under Note 6 "Commitments and Contingencies - Legal Proceedings").
-The A&R First Lien Loan Agreement provides for a term loan outstanding as of March 30, 2016, in the amount of \$201,468,750 as well as a \$50,000,000 revolving credit facility, of which \$10,000,000 was undrawn prior to the refinancing (the term loan, together with the revolving credit facility, the "First Lien Facility").
+The A&R First Lien Loan Agreement amended and restated the Exit Financing Facility in its entirety, providing for Eagle Shipping to be the borrower in the place of the Company, and further provided for a waiver of any and all events of default occurring as a result of the voluntary OFAC Disclosure (as defined below under Note 6 "Commitments and Contingencies - Legal Proceedings").
+The A&R First Lien Loan Agreement provides for a term loan outstanding as of March 30, 2016, in the amount of \$201,468,750 as well as a \$50,000,000 revolving credit facility, (the term loan, together with the revolving credit facility, the "First Lien Facility").
 The First Lien Facility matures on October 15, 2019.
 An aggregate fee of \$600,000 was paid to the Agent and First Lien Lenders in connection with the First Lien Facility.

-As of June 30, 2016, our total availability in the revolving credit facility under the First Lien Facility was \$35,000,000 and our cash balance as of June 30, 2016 was \$11,874,047.
+As of September 30, 2016, our total availability in the revolving credit facility under the First Lien Facility was \$30,000,000.